 Since the durable power of attorney grants such a broad and powerful authority to the agent or attorney-in-fact, ensuring that the older document is properly revoked is very important.
 Allowing an old power of attorney to exist may expose you to substantial risk and liability.
 For example, without taking the proper steps, your bank may not be aware that you have executed a new power of attorney and would therefore still allow the prior agent to access your accounts.
 Fortunately, an experienced attorney can carefully walk you through this process to minimize any risks.

+There are many important reasons for updating an Anaheim durable power of attorney.
 For more information about updating an estate plan, view our free guide, The Ten Things You Must Know Before Creating (or Amending) Your Will or Trust.
 Call our office of experienced Anaheim trust modification attorneys today at (714) 459-5481 for a consultation.